Marriageable age: Eastern Europe

-In medieval Eastern Europe, the Slavic traditions of patrilocality of early and universal marriage (usually of a bride aged 13–15 years, with menarche occurring on average at 14) lingered; the manorial system had yet to penetrate into Eastern Europe and had generally had less effect on clan systems there; and the bans on cross-cousin marriages had not been firmly enforced.
+In medieval Eastern Europe, the Slavic traditions of patrilocality of early and universal marriage (usually of a bride aged 13–15 years, with menarche occurring on average at age 14) lingered; the manorial system had yet to penetrate into Eastern Europe and generally had less effect on clan systems there.
+The bans on cross-cousin marriages had also not been firmly enforced.

 In Russia, before 1830 the age of consent for marriage was 15 years old for males and 13 years old for females (though 15 years old was preferred for females, so much so that it was written into the Law Code of 1649).
-Teenage marriage was practiced for chastity.
+Teenage marriage was practised for chastity.
 Both the female and the male teenager needed consent of their parents to marry because they were under 20 years old, the age of majority.
-In 1830, the age of consent for marriage was raised to 18 years old for males and 16 years old for females (though 18 years old was preferred for females).
-The average age of marriage for females was around 19 years old.
+In 1830, the age of consent for marriage was raised to 18 years old for males and 16 years old for females Though 18 years old was preferred for females, the average age of marriage for females was around 19 years old.

 Mesoamerica

 Aztec society

 Aztec family law generally followed customary law.
-Men got married between the ages of 20-22, and women generally got married at 15 to 18 years of age.
+Men got married between the ages of 20–22, and women generally got married at 15 to 18 years of age.